If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

-There are several situations where babysitting for free to gain experience working with kids makes sense.
+There are several situations where babysitting for free to gain experience working with children makes sense.

 If you're a brand new would-be babysitter who hasn't had their first babysitting job yet, offering some free sitting for family members is a great way to get an idea of what babysitting is like.